-Georgia car seat law allows children older than 8 to wear an adult seat belt.
+In the state of Georgia, seatbelt protocols are part of their car seat law.
+The law allows children older than 8 to wear an adult seat belt.
 The child must fit comfortably with the seat belt before transitioning out of the car seat.

-Georgia car seat law allows for some exceptions to the above rules.
-Taxis and buses are exempt from these child restraint laws.
-Taxis do not need to provide car seats for passengers.
-Passengers who plan to travel in a taxi with their children should bring the proper child safety seat.
+When traveling via Taxi, Taxis are not obligated to provide a car safety seat for child passengers.
+Passengers who plan to travel in this type of transportation with their children should bring the proper child safety seat.

-Parents who plan to travel with children in an Uber or a taxi must follow all the Georgia car seat laws.
+For rental cars such as Uber and Taxi, parents who intend to travel with their children in an Uber or a cab must adhere to all Georgia car seat requirements.
 Uber and taxi drivers are not required to provide the appropriate car seat and child restraints to customers.
-Some may offer this if you call ahead.
+If you phone beforehand, some may offer this.

 If you plan to use a taxi or an Uber on a trip to Georgia, you are responsible for bringing along the child seat you need.
 Take the time to install the car seat properly before you begin your travels.

-Georgia car seat laws require that all children younger than 13 sit in the back of the vehicle.
-They must also use an approved car seat or adult safety belt while riding in the vehicle.
+Georgia car seat rules mandate all children under the age of 13 to ride in the rear seat.
+Kids must also utilize an appropriate car seat or adult safety belt when traveling in a vehicle.

-There are exceptions to this rule.
-The first exception comes if the vehicle does not have a back seat for the child to sit in.
+However, there are two exceptions to this law.
+The first exception is if the vehicle does not have a back seat for the child to sit in.
 The child may sit in the front, but the child must be in the proper child safety seat with the airbags turned off.